Shayan-Rehman/face-classifier-transfer-learning/README.md

 The project includes:
 - a Jupyter notebook for training and evaluation
 - a Streamlit app for real-time image classification
-- a saved PyTorch model file
+- a trained PyTorch model file (generated after training)

 ## Files
 - `CNN_Transfer_Learning.ipynb` - training notebook